What it does

-We added this action with two processing scenarios in mind:
+The copy-to-queue action is key to designing your print workflow capabilities.
+We created this action with two processing scenarios in mind:

 - Staged processing, where you would make some changes to the data, run some actions that use that format, then copy to another queue where you run more transforms.
 An example of this would be:

 - Grouping like processing, where for instance, you are sending print jobs to the same list of recipients.
 Why not just copy to a queue that does that?
 Then if the list ... or, when the list changes, you only have to change one action.
 That's a very simplistic example, of course.

 - Dynamic job routing: you can now direct print jobs to queues using job data in RPM Elite.